twjackysu/DotnetSdkUtilities/DotnetSdkUtilities/Extensions/ServiceCollectionExtensions/README.md

 - Retrieve all cache keys using the `Keys` property.

-- Clear cache entries by a specific key pattern using `ClearCacheByPattern`.
+- Clear cache entries by a specific key pattern using `ClearCacheByContains`.

 - Fully compatible with .NET `MemoryCache` features.